sensei-hacker/inavwiki/Sensor-calibration.md

 ## Board Orientation and Level Calibration

-If you have your board rotated in any way, change board alignment to match (_see the configuration tab in the iNav configurator_).
+If you have your board rotated in any way, change board alignment to match (_see the configuration tab in the INAV configurator_).

 You can verify the correct board orientation by banking your your aircraft left and right, forward and back and rotate left and right.
 In all examples the 3D model image in configurator **must** move accordingly.